technomancy/leiningen/HACKING.md

 thousand lines of Clojure; you could probably read through the whole project in an hour.

-TODO: what goes where? a tour through the launching of a task

 When you launch Leiningen, it must start an instance of Clojure to load itself.
 But this instance must not affect the project that you're building.
 It may use a different version of Clojure from Leiningen,